OpenSauce04/cranny/README.md

 First, the libvorbis and libogg development packages must be installed.
 Package names will vary by platform, but on Debian and Ubuntu these packages are called `libogg-dev` and `libvorbis-dev`.

 After these have been installed, simply run `make` from the project's root directory.
-There are two build options available:
+There are three build options available:

 - `make build-dynamic`